Jake Bobo

 Jackson David Bobo (born August 4, 1998) is an American professional football wide receiver for the Seattle Seahawks of the National Football League (NFL).
 He played college football for the Duke Blue Devils and UCLA Bruins.
 He was signed as an undrafted free agent by the Seahawks after the 2023 NFL draft.

 Early life

-Bobo grew up in Concord, Massachusetts, and attended the Belmont Hill School.
+Bobo grew up in North Andover, Massachusetts, and attended the Belmont Hill School.
 During high school he was a three-time first team All-Independent School League (ISL) selection.
 As a junior, his team won the Kevin Fleming Bowl to capture the New England Prep School championship.
 Bobo committed to play college football at Duke over offers from Wake Forest, Boston College, and Army.